Winter Party Ideas

 - Cut out the shape of a snowman from white construction paper.
 Run a glue stick along the outside edges and add white glitter or use our glitter glue pens.
 Form the snowman's face and buttons with bits of fabric or paper.
 Write the party details on the back.

-Winter Party Decorations Make decorating for your Winter Party a family activity by giving everyone some construction paper and scissors to make snowflakes!
+Make decorating for your Winter Party a family activity by giving everyone some construction paper and scissors to make snowflakes!
+String up some of these winter decorations.
 You can hang the final products from the ceiling or tape them to the walls.
 Here are some additional decorating ideas to try:

 - Wrap strings of white lights in tulle fabric and drape them along the edges of the ceiling.
 Or, hang icicle lights so the 'icicles' hang down along the walls.